 Birgit Wiedl, Institute for Jewish History in Austria, St. Pölten, Austria:: My dear friend, the Jew.
 The Multitude of Jewish-Christian Relations in Medieval Ashkenaz

 My dear friend, the wise and honorable David Steuss the Jew: Thus Johann Ribi von Platzheim-Lenzburg, Bishop of Gurk and chancellor of the Austrian Duke Rudolf IV addressed his business partner, the Viennese Jewish man David Steuss, who bore him nothing but loyalty and friendship, in 1364.
-Such friendly, sometimes even familiar addresses, while not to be over interpreted, hint at Jewish-Christian interaction that went beyond the stereotypical business relations and anti-Jewish pogroms.
+Such friendly, sometimes even familiar addresses, while not to be over-interpreted, hint at Jewish-Christian interaction that went beyond the stereotypical business relations and anti-Jewish pogroms.
 Jews and Christians in the Middle Ages were for a long time seen – and researched – as two separate entities that lived according to their own religions, customs, and laws.
 While their respective cultural identities, with all the regional and temporal differences, are still acknowledged (and researched), current research has turned to topics such as Jewish-Christian neighborhoods, to keywords such as entanglement and both gendered and social status.
 Modern scholarship therefore finds Jews and Christians in a multitude of relations: they acted as arbitrators together and sat as assessors in local courts; Jewish craftspeople worked for Christian customers and in Christian workshops, and vice versa; and although forbidden by both Christian and Jewish authorities, sexual relations were not unheard of.
 On a personal level, business contacts could develop into personal relationships based on trust and confidence in each other, and neighborly encounters might lead to closer acquaintance and even friendship.